-Washington D.C.’s newest museum: The Bible Museum, by Hobby Lobby
+Washington D.C.’s newest museum: The Museum of The Bible, by Hobby Lobby

 By Allison de Laveaga